-- B. Commercial/Industrial Collector Street: - 1.
-Detached Sidewalk = Five (5') feet wide with a four (4') foot separation (parkway) from back of curb. - C.-Residential Collector and Local Residential Street: - 1.
-Detached Sidewalk with two (2') foot gutter = Five (5'Four (4')) feet wide with a three (3'four (4')) foot separation (parkway) from back of curb. - 2.
-Detached Sidewalk with three (3') foot gutter = Five (5'Four (4')) feet wide with a two (2'three (3')) foot separation (parkway) from back of curb.
+- C. Residential Collector and Local Residential Street: - 1.
+Detached Sidewalk with two (2') foot gutter = Five (5') feet wide with a three (3') foot separation (parkway) from back of curb. - 2.
+Detached Sidewalk with three (3') foot gutter = Five (5') feet wide with a two (2') foot separation (parkway) from back of curb.

 NOTE: Detached sidewalks and multi-use paths shall connect to the attached sidewalk at each curb return.

-Detached sidewalksThey shall-also use a curved design with a minimum radius of three (3') feet for the connection at curb return sidewalk.
+Detached sidewalks shall use a curved design with a minimum radius of three (3') feet for the connection at curb return sidewalk.
 Sidewalk dimensions shall not include the curb width.
 Multi-use paths shall typically connect at the back of a curb ramp per QCSD 231Q-2.

-6.7.2-PEDESTRIAN WAYS
+6.7.2 PEDESTRIAN WAYS

-Pedestrian ways shall be constructed to connect sidewalks with public and private facilities not located in the public street ROWright-of-way.
+Pedestrian ways shall be constructed to connect sidewalks with public and private facilities not located in the public street ROW.
 Public pedestrian ways shall be within a tract or easement for the purpose of defining the access and maintenance responsibility.
-The minimum width of the easement shall be seven (7'six (6')) feet, or a width consistent with adjacent trails, and may be used for additional purposes as approved by the City/Town Engineer.
+The minimum width of the easement shall be seven (7') feet, or a width consistent with adjacent trails, and may be used for additional purposes as approved by the City/Town Engineer.
 If additional uses are approved, the minimum required width may be increased depending on the specific use.

-6.7.3-MULTI-USE PATHS/TRAIL FACILITIES
+6.7.3 MULTI-USE PATHS/TRAIL FACILITIES

-Developments which impact existing or planned trails as detailed in the Prescott Bicycle and Pedestrian Master Plan, are required to provide ROWright of way or other accommodation to extend the trail system through or adjacent to the development, as directed by the City/Town Engineer.
+Developments which impact existing or planned trails are required to provide ROW or other accommodation to extend the trail system through or adjacent to the development, as directed by the City/Town Engineer.
 The development shall design and build appropriate and safe crossings, which shall include consideration of street classification, speed, traffic volume, trail volume, proximity to signalized intersections, and cost; and link new local pedestrian facilities to the regional system.